 2. When constructing a larger pond, you may need to use additional liner on each side to anchor the pond.
-For large ponds consider using 2 foot of liner on each side and for extremely large pond you should call for assistance.
+For large ponds consider using 2 feet of liner on each side and for extremely large ponds you should call for assistance.

 8. What sizes does Firestone Pondgard liner come in?Great question!
-Firestone Pond liner comes in lengths up to 200 foot in the following widths: 5, 10, 15, 20, 25, 30, 35, 40, and 50 foot.
+Firestone Pond liner comes in lengths up to 200 feet in the following widths: 5, 10, 15, 20, 25, 30, 35, 40, and 50 feet.
 This means the smallest size you could buy is a 5x5 and the largest size available is a 50x200.
-The 5 foot liner is only available in up to 100 foot rolls.
+The 5-foot liner is only available in up to 100 foot rolls.

 9. Do you have other Firestone Accessories for sale?Yes we do.
 From seaming tape, to pipe boots, repair kits and primer, Graystone Creations has a full line of the products you need to install and maintain your pond liner.

 10. Is there a warranty on Firestone Pondgard liner?Yes there is.
 Firestone stands behind their product and has a Limited Lifetime Manufacturers Warranty.
 To obtain the Limited Lifetime Manufacturers Warranty the liner must be installed to Firestone specifications which include the use of a protective Geotextile underlayment.
 At Graystone Creations we have learned a great deal about Firestone quality control in pond liner production.
 Each roll of liner is run through a laser that measures irregularities in material and seaming.
 Nothing gets out of the factory in less than premium condition.
 While obtaining certification to install Firestone brand Pond liner Graystone Creations has had the opportunity to learn about Firestone warranties and procedures.
 It was brought to our attention that only one section of Firestone liner has ever proven to be defective and that was on a seam where two rolls joined.